Lantapan: Economy

-Lantapan has agri-based economy.
+Lantapan has agriculture-based economy.
 Farming has remained a dominant economic activity among the Lantapanons.
 The major crops grown are corn, coffee, cabbage and potatoes, sugarcane and other high valued crops and bananas also becoming an important commercial crop.

 Lantapan is also home to two banana plantations: the Mount Kitanglad Agri-Ventures Inc. (MKAVI) and the Dole Banana Plantation with thousands of hectares of lands in the highland-barangays of the town planted with export quality bananas.
 The plantations started their operation in 1998 with thousand of residents of the municipality employed.